-The Trading Hut (located by the Grosvenor Road gate opposite the bowling green in the park) has become a focal point for many activities on site over the years.
-It is open during the growing season (February until October), on either Saturday or Sunday mornings from 10.30am to 12 noon.
-Opening dates and times are posted on the site gates and can be found in the Trading Hut section of our website.
+The Trading Hut has become a focal point for many activities on site over the years.
+It is normally open during the growing season (February to September), on either Saturday or Sunday mornings from 10.30am to 12 noon.
+Full details of opening dates and times are posted on the site gates and can be found in the Trading Hut section of our website.

 We stock a range of fertilisers, composts, lawn care, and garden sundries at competitive prices.
-Stock list and prices are on our website.
+You'll find an up-to-date stock list and prices on our website.
 We have information about some commonly used fertilisers and how to use them.
-During February/March we sell onion sets, shallots and seed potatoes and in September garlic bulbs and over wintering onion sets.
-In addition plot holders can leave unwanted plant pots and other gardening items for use by others.
+During February/March we sell onion sets, shallots and seed potatoes, and in September we sell garlic bulbs and over wintering onion sets.

 We are totally reliant on the support of volunteers to operate the Trading Hut.
-Volunteers help man the counter when the hut is open and assist with bagging up stock items and restocking shelves.
+Volunteers help man the counter when the hut is open and assist with bagging up our stock items and restocking shelves.
 If you can spare some of your time to help out, you'd be most welcome.
-You do not need any specific skills, just an enthusiasm to help out.
+You don't need any specific skills, just an enthusiasm to help out.
 Please contact the Trading Hut Manager if you are interested in helping.